 The History and Philosophy of Homeopathy

-Although homeopathy is a modern system of medicine, it isn’t exactly new.
+Although homeopathy is a modern system of medicine, it is not exactly new.
 It was developed in the 1700s by a German named Samuel Hahnemann.
-He developed homeopathy based on the idea that with a little prompting, the body has a remarkable capacity to heal itself.
+He developed homeopathy based on the idea that with a bit of prompting, the body has a remarkable capacity to heal itself.

 One principle is the idea that like cures like.
-If a person suffers from a particular symptom, giving that person a substance that triggers that symptom will cure it rather than making it worse.
-Practitioners believe that the substance will enhance the body’s natural ability to fight the illness or symptom.
+If a person suffers from a particular symptom, giving that person a substance that triggers that symptom will cure it rather than make it worse.
+Practitioners believe that the substance enhances the body’s natural ability to fight the illness or symptom.

-Others are more benign, but all remedies are made with extremely small amounts of the active ingredient.
-They are either made in pill or solution form, and in some cases the concentration of the active ingredient is so low as to be considered chemically insignificant.
+Others are more benign, but all remedies are made with tiny amounts of the active ingredient.
+They are either made in pill or solution form, and in some cases, the concentration of the active ingredient is so low as to be considered chemically insignificant.
 The remedies are usually available over the counter and are regulated by the U.S. Food and Drug Administration.

 Homeopathy for Cerebral Palsy